 Discover what Bekasi has to offer

 Bekasi isn’t just a bustling industrial town in West Java.
 It has pieces of Indonesia’s history, action-packed attractions, nature, and architectural wonders, which make up a large part of Indonesia’s cultural heritage.
-Hop on and check it out - there is a lot to discover.
+So, whether you’re planning a staycation in Bekasi or a fun holiday, make sure to try the items on this list!

 Get Trip101 in your inbox